ShiftLeftSecurity/sast-scan/docs/azure-devops.md

 ### Viewing sast-scan reports

-The following extension called [SARIF viewer](https://marketplace.visualstudio.com/items?itemName=sariftools.sarif-viewer-build-tab) must be installed and enabled by the administrator.
+The following extension called [ShiftLeft Scan Reports]() must be installed and enabled by the administrator.

 The yaml pipeline should include the below steps to enable the analysis.